-Choose a subject that you are interested in, but also think about what added value the qualification is going to give you.
-I would also advise people to speak to others who have completed the course and seek their perspective.
+Choose a subject that you're interested in, but also think about what added value the qualification is going to give you.
+I would also advise people to speak to others who have completed the course to learn their perspective.

 Any advice for others wanting to become a forensic psychologist?

 - Seek out work experience (voluntary or paid) that will complement your academic qualifications.
-Try to have a balance between work experience and academic qualifications.
+Try to strike a balance between work experience and academic qualifications.